 Our sound-blocking research has detailed the ability to reflect, refract, and absorb sound through portals in commercial and residential construction.
 Our team of engineers has studied acoustical phenomena, and performed a number of trade studies to minimize the cost required to construct a product that will effectively reduce noise through a window or door by 90%.
 This noise attenuation is accomplished by layering specialized acoustic materials that separately absorb and reflect the sound, preventing it from passing into the “quiet zone” that you want protected.

 The materials we use range from hard, dense polymer material to bounce waves back, and soft, porous material that captures the sound like a cave tunnel, and bounces it internally until it slowly dissipates.
 Our fabrication methods were focused on allowing a very simple installation and disassembly (if preferred).

 STC (Sound Transmission Classification): This is a measure of the sound blocked from entering the room.
 It is calculated by measuring how many decibels are reduced at different frequencies.
 See our results below!

 NRC (Noise Reduction Coefficient): This is a measure of how much sound is absorbed.
 Our sound-absorbing exterior layers soak up sound that does get in, or is generated within the room, so that it does not echo or reverberate within.

-How much noise reduction is this?
-Check out our dB Infographic to give you the context.
+[INFOGRAPHIC] How much noise reduction is this?
+Check out the dB Infographic to give you the context.